 Published October 7, 2015

 This experience reiterated that true creativity requires structure, focus, and discipline.
 Throughout the facilitation we discovered that we do not listen to each other as often as we thought.
-We were mentally preparing our next comment, formulated our next idea, or a host of other reasons that divide our attention.
-The drum circle required extreme focus and listening to provide the structure we needed, which led us to be more creative and granted us more freedom when it was our time to shine.
+We often find ourselves mentally preparing our next comment, formulated our next idea, or a host of other reasons that divide our attention.
+The drum circle required extreme focus and listening to provide the structure we needed, this required that focus on others, and the group as a whole, which led us to be more creative and granted us more freedom when it was our time to shine.

 Here’s what some of the participants had to say about it: